te222uh/MySmartGreenhouse/README.md

 #### Folder /umqtt/

 The code is based on standard modules in MicroPython with one exception.
-The MQTT client has been downloaded and stored under the folder /umqtt/ as simple.py.
+The MQTT module has been downloaded from https://pypi.org and stored under the folder /umqtt/ as simple.py.

 #### Folder /custom/certs/